 - Our land also incorporates Inverbrora SSSI (Site of Special Scientific Interest)

 Inverbrora SSSI encompasses three parts, two of which are on the banks of the River Brora at the back of the farm.
 The third is on the shore near the outflow of the River Brora, across the A9.
 The site features nationally important stretches of Jurassic rock, dating back to between 156-168 million years ago.
-The rocks you’ll see there today span three geological time periods, equivalent to 30 million years.
+The rocks you’ll see there today span three geological time periods which is equivalent to 30 million years.
 The Inverbrora SSSI is also recognised for its many fossilised plant remains.

 The village is just over a mile along the A9 from the farm entrance.
-Brora has everything you might need during your trip – including fuel, shops, tourism sites and a fabulous sandy beach.
+Brora has everything you might need during your trip including fuel, shops, tourism sites and a fabulous sandy beach.

 Great dining options include the Royal Marine Hotel restaurant, the Sutherland Inn, the Red Dragon Chinese take-away, and a truly superb Indian/Bangladeshi restaurant called Sid’s Spice.
 The Co-op supermarket is well-stocked for any essentials or picnic items you might need.
 There are a number of smaller sit-in food options, including a lovely cafe next to the station and specialising in chocolate called Cocoa Skye.
 For a more comprehensive list of options and location map, see the Brora visitor website food page.